 What is Melena?

-Melena is the significant existence of blood which has been digested by the bird.
-It is shown within the fecal matter of the bird’s droppings.
+Melena is the existence of blood which has been digested by the bird, and is shown within the fecal matter of the bird’s droppings.
 Bird droppings are comprised of three parts: the feces, the urine, and the urates.
 Often with melena, the fecal matter is liquid-like, such as with diarrhea.
 It may also be quite firm in the consistency.

 Melena is a sign of bleeding in the upper section of the gastrointestinal tract.
 In the stool of the bird, it will appear very tar-like in color, blackened, or with a greenish tint.
 Many loving and dedicated bird owners are familiar with the bird droppings their bird produces, so when there is a change in color of those droppings, it can alert the owner to contact their veterinarian.